dahromy/glide-symfony/README.md

 DahRomyGlideBundle is a Symfony bundle that integrates the Glide image manipulation library into your Symfony application.
 It provides an easy way to manipulate and serve images on-the-fly.

+## Requirements

+- PHP 7.4 or higher
+- Symfony 5.0 or higher
+- GD Library or Imagick PHP extension

 ## Installation

 You can install the bundle using Composer: